Irma von Cube

-Among her films is the They Shall Have Music (1939), Johnny Belinda (1948), for which she received an Academy Award nomination, and Song of Love (1947) co-starring Katharine Hepburn, Paul Henreid, and Robert Walker.
+Among her films are They Shall Have Music (1939), Johnny Belinda (1948), for which she received an Academy Award nomination, and Song of Love (1947) co-starring Katharine Hepburn, Paul Henreid, and Robert Walker.
 She also directed one of five segments of the Italy-UK co-production anthology film A Tale of Five Cities (1951).
 She was the mother of Oscar-winning producer Konstantin Kalser.